 Chapter 9: Bonus Content: Low Volatility Stocks and VWAP

-From my personal experience with the VWAP, I would scan for high volatile stocks and then apply the VWAP to the chart.
+Here at TradingSim, we like to scan for highly volatile stocks and then apply the VWAP to the chart.

-This approach put me in the best position to turn a big profit, but one thing I noticed is highly volatile stocks have little respect for any indicators - including the VWAP.
+This approach put us in the best position to turn a big profit.
+But one thing we noticed is that highly volatile stocks have less respect for indicators – including VWAP.

 In the morning the stock broke out to new highs and then pulled back to the VWAP.
-This pullback to the VWAP would have been a likely opportunity to get long the stock for a rebound trade.
+This pullback to VWAP would have been a good opportunity to get long on the stock for a rebound trade.

-This lack of a bounce produced a violent selloff from $7.70 to $7.20.
-This represented a sell off of almost 7% in 40 minutes.
+However, this lack of a bounce produced a violent selloff from $7.70 to $7.20.
+This represented a sell-off of almost 7% in 40 minutes.

 Do you think you would have what it takes to sit through a 7% beat down?